 UK: MPs approve first stage of PM Johnson’s Brexit legislation

-Members of British Parliament have voted to give Prime Minister Boris Johnson’s Brexit Withdrawal Agreement Bill a second reading, paving the way for the United Kingdom to leave the European Union on January 31.
+PM wins initial approval for Brexit bill, paving the way for him to deliver Britain’s departure from EU by January 31.

-Johnson cleared his first hurdle in the House of Commons on Friday, having won his Conservative Party a large parliamentary majority in the December 12 general election.
+The UK Parliament has voted overwhelmingly in favour of Prime Minister Boris Johnson’s Brexit Deal, paving the way for the UK to leave the EU by the end of next month.

-A majority of 124 MPs voted for a second reading – 358 for compared with 234 against.
+A section on protecting workers’ rights has been removed, and parliament’s ability to scrutinise the next stage of talks has also been undermined.